alpha-convert/delta/README.md

 ## Acknowledgements

-The Delta language is actively being developed by Joseph Cutler.
-Delta is based on the [Stream Types](https://arxiv.org/abs/2307.09553) Calculus, created by Joseph Cutler, Christopher Watson, Phillip Hilliard, Harrison Goldstein, Caleb Stanford, and Benjamin C. Pierce.
-The typechecking algorithm in Delta was developed by Emeka Nkurumeh.
+The delta language is actively being developed by Joseph Cutler. delta is based on the [Stream Types](https://arxiv.org/abs/2307.09553) Calculus, created by Joseph Cutler, Christopher Watson, Phillip Hilliard, Harrison Goldstein, Caleb Stanford, and Benjamin C. Pierce.
+The typechecking algorithm in delta was developed by Emeka Nkurumeh.